adonisjs/drive/README.md

 ## Published files

-Instead of publishing all the source code of your repo to npm, you must cherry-pick files and folders to publish only the required files.
+Instead of publishing your repo's source code to npm, you must cherry-pick files and folders to publish only the required files.

-The cherry-picking is done using the `files` property inside the `package.json` file.
+The cherry-picking uses the `files` property inside the `package.json` file.
 By default, we publish the following files and folders.

 ```json
 {